Mike-Gough/mike-gough.github.io/_posts/2019-05-17-npm-script-docker-image.markdown

 * Scalable - You can scale your containers horizontally; increasing, decreasing or distributing replicas of them automatically
 * Stackable - You can stack your containers vertically, defining  a stack declaratively

-In Docker a container is launched by running an image and an image is an executable package that includes everything needed to run an application.
+In Docker a container is launched by running an image, and an image is an executable package that includes everything needed to run an application.

 ## Great.. so how do we create an image?
 To begin with, we will need to create file called ```Dockerfile``` in our working directory.
 A Dockerfile has a file format that contains instructions and arguments, which define the contents and startup behaviour of the Docker container.
 To run a Node.js script, our Dockerfile will need to contain the following, replacing ```<script-name>``` with the filename of your script: